-7 Reasons Why it’s Worth to Engage with Detractors
+7 Reasons Why It Is Worth to Engage with Dissatisfied Customers

 1. Never Say Never

 A Detractor Can Also Turn into a Promoter

 Every detractor is a great opportunity to learn and improve.
 In addition, detractors usually have very low expectations of companies, which is why there is a great potential to improve their experience with little effort and thus turn detractors into promoters.
 Sometimes it is even enough to react to their criticism with understanding to make them fans of the company.
 Often the most loyal customers are former detractors.

 Simply to find out what was the main reason for the bad rating and what the customer is dissatisfied with, one should listen to his critics.
 In this way, you learn for yourself and the entire team where there is still room for improvement.
 The customer, on the other hand, feels understood and taken seriously.
 Often a short call back by the customer service or queries via templates are enough to get the helpful information and thus valuable, additional input.

 What may seem like a harmless little thing in the first moment, can also be an indication of deeper lying problems.
 Closing the feedback loop and responding to detractor feedback allows diving deeper into a topic and possibly discover mistakes that would otherwise have remained hidden for a long time.
 This may seem difficult, but if these hidden problems can be solved, it is usually possible to make not only one but a whole range of customers more satisfied.

 Avoid the Straw that Breaks the Camel’s Back

 Only rarely do customers become convinced detractors simply because of one negative experience.
 They may even speak badly about the company.
 It is much more probable that various small things pile up like a snowball effect to a huge mountain of problems, which even the best customer recovery program or customer service can't climb.
 Therefore, acting quickly prevents something bigger and has a de-escalating effect.